kkanupriyaphd21-dev/prop-geo/README.md

 The server will notify the client if the `command` is `del | set | drop`.

-- `del` is when an object has been deleted from the collection that is being fenced.
+- `del` notifies the client that an object has been deleted from the collection that is being fenced.
-- `drop` is when the entire collection is dropped.
+- `drop` notifies the client that the entire collection is dropped.
-- `set` is when an object has been added or updated, and when it's position is detected by the fence.
+- `set` notifies the client that an object has been added or updated, and when it's position is detected by the fence.

 The `detect` may be `enter | exit | cross`.